Dakuider/Eallfedem/NPCs/NPCTemplate.md

 # NPC Name
 ### Alignment

-## Who are they?

-### Appearance
+## Appearance

-Race, gender, age?
+_Race, gender, age?_
-What are they wearing?
+_What are they wearing?_
-What's something unique about their appearance?
+_What's something unique about their appearance?_

-### Occupation / Daily Life?
+## Occupation / Daily Life?

-What do they do to get by?
+_What do they do to get by?_
-Do they enjoy what occupies their daily lives?
+_Do they enjoy what occupies their daily lives?_
-Are they passionate about something else?
+_Are they passionate about something else?_
-Is their occupation secure?

-## How are they?
+_What's their stake in their occupation/passion?_

-### Interaction
+## Interaction

-How do they respond to conversation?
+_How do they respond to conversation?_
-What's unique about their personality?
+_What's unique about their personality?_

-### Weakness

-What are they bad at?

-### Need
+## Goal

+_What do they want?_
-What do they need to improve themselves?
+_What do they need in order to achieve this goal?_

-### Desire

-What do they want?

-### Enemy / Obstacle
+## Conflict

-Who or what is in their way of their need?
+_Who or what is in their way of their goal?_
+_What are they bad at?_

 ## Why do PCs care?

-### Useful Knowledge

-Do they have a rumor or secret to share?
+_Do they have a rumor or secret to share?_
-Will this lead to a side quest or continue main plot?
+_Will this lead to a side quest or continue main plot?_

-### Magic Possession

-Do they possess a magical item or secret the PCs would be interested in?
+_Do they possess a magical item or secret the PCs would be interested in?_

-### Job Offer

-Will they offer the PCs something to complete a task?
+_Will they offer the PCs something to complete a task?_